phamnguyet2003/phamnguyet2003/README.md

 -->
 ### Here are some information about me:
 - I'm a K17 student of FPT University
-- My major is Artificial Intelligence
+- My major: Artificial Intelligence, Specialization: Data
 - I used to be a Mathematics Mentor in Logic Math Planet (LMP) - An FPT University Scholarship Preparation Center
 - I got 100% Scholarship of FPT University
 - I received awards in some competitions, such as Algorithms Arena 4.0 (JS Club), Mathraiders  (FPT AI Club), 2023_FALL_DPL30Xm (Kaggle) and participated in some other competitions like [SoICT] BKAI track 2 - OCR, Algorithms Arena 3.0 (JS Club), Coding Inspiration 2023 (JS Club).